502.03 Communications via Internet Electronic Mail (email) [R-07.2022]

 The misrepresentation of a sender’s identity (i.e., spoofing) is a known risk when using electronic communications.
 Therefore, Patent Organization users have an obligation to be aware of this risk and conduct their Internet activities in compliance with established procedures.

 Similar to the policy set forth in MPEP 100 for handling telephone calls, when responding to an email, no information should be disclosed until the identity of the requester can be adequately verified.
-Examiners should verify the identity of the person by checking PALM or the application file, such as checking the email address previously provided in PALM or the application.
+Examiners should verify the identity of the person by checking Patent Data Portal or the application file, such as checking the email address previously provided in Patent Data Portal or the application.

 IV.
 USE OF ELECTRONIC MAIL SERVICES (ARTICLE 7)